Barney Greenway: Musical career

-Greenway was initially the vocalist of death metal band Benediction from 1989 until he joined Napalm Death the following year, replacing the band's previous vocalist Lee Dorrian, who later founded doom metal band Cathedral.
-Prior to joining Napalm Death, Greenway had worked as an engineer within the motor industry in Birmingham.
+Greenway began his career as the vocalist of the death metal band Benediction in 1989, with whom he recorded one album.
+Before that, he got his start in music by collaborating with local musicians—who would later join Cerebral Fix and Bolt Thrower to form the band Colostomy.
+In 1990, he joined Napalm Death, replacing the band's previous vocalist, Lee Dorrian, who went on to form the doom metal band Cathedral.
+Prior to his music career, Greenway worked as an engineer in the motor industry in Birmingham.

 Greenway's first album with Napalm Death, Harmony Corruption, represented a shift in the band's musical style, incorporating a more death metal-oriented sound.
 The albums that followed this, including Utopia Banished, Fear, Emptiness, Despair and Diatribes, saw the band delve further into the aforementioned style whilst also incorporating elements of groove metal.

 Greenway and Napalm Death parted ways in 1996, with bassist Shane Embury referring to the long unrest that had been present between Greenway and the remainder of the band.
 Greenway later joined Extreme Noise Terror to record vocals on their album Damage 381, with Extreme Noise Terror's vocalist Phil Vane joining Napalm Death to record vocals on their album Inside the Torn Apart.
 Vane and Napalm Death, however, were incompatible according to Embury, and after discussions between Greenway and the band, Greenway returned to record the vocals for the above album.

 Greenway has remained with Napalm Death since 1997, releasing a number of critically acclaimed albums, and is the band's longest-serving lead vocalist.